nf-cmgg/exomecnv/README.md

    --annotate
 ```

 to execute the ExomeDepth workflow, followed by an EnsemblVEP annotation.
 The `--annotate` parameter is optional.
 If not provided, only the ExomeDepth workflow will be executed.
-If `--exomedepth` is not provided, ExomeDepth will be skipped and only the EnsemblVEP annotation on VCF/TBI files provided in the samplesheet.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;